 You’re excited about your trip to Europe.
 But right now, you have money on your mind.
 Specifically, you’re wondering whether you can use your credit card or rely on cash abroad.

 The answer lies somewhere in between.
 Credit cards are widely accepted in Europe, especially at large establishments such as hotels, but you may encounter merchants who only accept cash.
-You’ll also make purchases that can be easier to pay for with a credit card, such as a hotel room.
 In general, it’s a good idea to carry both cash and credit cards.